Air Tahiti July Special - 3 Free Nghts in Tahiti, from US$1150pp

 For those that were into it, we went for a good physical workout with a run up Mt Iron on the outskirts of Wanaka.
 This peak overlooks Wanaka township and offers spectacular 360 deg views of Wanaka, the Cardrona Valley, and the Alps.

-t was on the bikes for the great ride up the Cardrona Valley and over the Crown Range to Queenstown.
+After a hearty breakfast at the Lodge we rode to the Warbirds museum at the airport for a view of the machines of yesteryear.
+Then it was on the bikes for the great ride up the Cardrona Valley and over the Crown Range to Queenstown.
 The views are simply breathtaking - this is a "must do" road for any motorcyclist.